kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 ### Create a multi-vm environment with 2 NICs per VM

-This example will be using a map object to create multolie unique VMs.
+This template build a testing platform for Telco related workloads leveraging:

-This template will build a platform for testing Telco related workloads leveraging:
+* VMs configured in a map(object) so they can have different configs
 * Proximity Placement Groups
 * Network Security Groups
 * 2 NICs per VM - one with a Public IP, one internal Only